AlxndrMlk/nlp-concepts/README.md

 _______________________________________

-Saw an error or have questions?
+Did you spot an error or have a question?
 Feel free to start an issue or email me at <aleksander.molak at gmail.com>

 💪🏼